Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 West Virginia Stats and Trends

-- West Virginia has played nine games, with five wins against the spread.

-- This season, the Mountaineers have won ATS in each of their two games as an underdog of 6 points or more.
+- This year, the Mountaineers have won ATS in each of their two games as an underdog of 6.5 points or more.

-- West Virginia's games this year have hit the over on three of nine set point totals (33.3%).
+- West Virginia's games this year have gone over the total in three out of nine opportunities (33.3%).

 - West Virginia is 4-1 against the spread and 4-1 overall in games when it scores more than 21.6 points.

-- When West Virginia amasses more than 340.3 yards, the team is 4-2 against the spread and 4-2 overall.
+- When West Virginia picks up more than 340.3 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Mountaineers have turned the ball over 14 times this season, four more turnovers than the Wildcats have forced (10).
+- The Mountaineers have turned the ball over four more times (14 total) than the Wildcats have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.